Five Home Remedies for Intestinal Parasites

-They can show up in your body due to contact with contaminated food, water, and some kinds of insects.
+They can show up in your body due to contact with contaminated food, water, and certain kinds of insects.

 Many people think that this only happens in poorer communities.
 However, the truth is that everyone is at risk of getting infected, especially when certain conditions exist, such as poor cleaning and cooking of food, for example.

 - salt (optional)